 We finish this section with a bit of mathematical detail about the implementation of transformations.
 There is one common transformation in computer graphics that is not an affine transformation: In the case of a perspective projection, the projection transformation is not affine.
 In a perspective projection, an object will appear to get smaller as it moves farther away from the viewer, and that is a property that no affine transformation can express, since affine transforms preserve parallel lines and parallel lines will seem to converge in the distance in a perspective projection.

 Surprisingly, we can still represent a perspective projection as a 4-by-4 matrix, provided we are willing to stretch our use of coordinates even further than we have already.
 We have already represented 3D vectors by 4D vectors in which the fourth coordinate is 1.
-We now allow the fourth coordinate to be anything at all.
+We now allow the fourth coordinate to be anything at all, except for requiring that at least one of the four coordinates is non-zero.
 When the fourth coordinate, w, is non-zero, we consider the coordinates (x,y,z,w) to represent the three-dimensional vector (x/w,y/w,z/w).
 Note that this is consistent with our previous usage, since it considers (x,y,z,1) to represent (x,y,z), as before.
-When the fourth coordinate is zero, there is no corresponding 3D vector, but it is possible to think of (x,y,z,0) as representing a 3D "point at infinity" in the direction of (x,y,z), as long as at least one of x, y, and z is non-zero.
+When the fourth coordinate is zero, there is no corresponding 3D vector, but it is possible to think of (x,y,z,0) as representing a 3D "point at infinity" in the direction of (x,y,z).

 Coordinates (x,y,z,w) used in this way are referred to as homogeneous coordinates.
 If we use homogeneous coordinates, then any 4-by-4 matrix can be used to transform three-dimensional vectors, including matrices whose bottom row is not (0,0,0,1).
 Among the transformations that can be represented in this way is the projection transformation for a perspective projection.
 And in fact, this is what OpenGL does internally.
 It represents all three-dimensional points and vectors using homogeneous coordinates, and it represents all transformations as 4-by-4 matrices.
 You can even specify vertices using homogeneous coordinates.
 For example, the command